-To install and use wicked_pdf try articles like below.
+To install and use wicked_pdf

 Here when using wicked pdf internally it uses wkhtmltopdf binary to convert HTML to PDF.
 When one process uses this binary others have to wait until the operation is done.
 When creating multiple PDF files concurrently in rails background jobs we seen it take lot of time to generate PDF.